awalvie/anzibl/README.md

 - [-] Refactor code to move `aws` things to a separate role
 	- Can't do this.
 Since we don't have a text file with all our hosts, we're dependent on the playbook variable `ec2hosts` for fetching the details for our aws machines.
 So the rest of the actions can then be put into roles.
 - [x] Figure out how to connect to the instance and do things on it
+- [x] Make the `aws` deployment process idempotent.
-- [ ] Use ansible galaxy to find roles for both prometheus and go and setup requirements file to install them.
+- [x] Use ansible galaxy to find roles for both prometheus and go and setup requirements file to install them.
-- [ ] Test to see if they work
+- [x] Test to see if they work
 - [ ] Write an HTTP server in go with the ping endpoint

+### TODOs

+- [ ] Create a new security group during deployment